the rock harmonica masterpiece

 We make it easy

 Each patch set ships with a full set of documentation that describes every patch in the bulk load set.
-All sets ship with a full set of instructions that tell you how to load the patches into your Mustang amp and use them and the amp in performance.
+All sets ship with a full set of instructions that tell you how to load the patches into your Mustang v.2 amp and use them and the amp in performance.
 (There’s a lot of real-time control on the front panel of a Mustang III.)
-The entire collection of patch files weighs in at less than a megabyte, so it will download easily even on a dial-up Internet connection.
+The entire collection of patch files weighs in at about 1.4 megabytes, so it will download easily even on a dial-up Internet connection.
 All buyers also get a year of FREE updates to the patch set, meaning that every time we add or update a patch in the base set during your first year as a licensee, we send it to you.
 Finally, we provide email support for our licensees.
 Our goal is to get you up and running with your Mustang amp, making great music, as quickly and easily as possible.

 Q: Which Mustang amp should I buy?